Gemini runtime authorization

 value: 10

 Gemini processes text, images, audio, and video.
 Regardless of what input triggers a function call, Veto evaluates the call against your policies.
-An image containing a prompt injection cannot bypass your authorization rules because Veto operates at the function call layer, not the content layer.
+An image containing a prompt injection the policy decision is outside the prompt path because Veto operates at the function call layer, not the content layer.

 import { protect } from 'veto-sdk';